Platform ReviewUpdated 2026-06-14

 Roth IRA

-Potentially attractive for tax-free growth if custodian permits collectibles and liquidity needs aligned with account rules.
+Retail: Potentially attractive for tax-free growth if custodian permits collectibles and liquidity needs aligned with account rules.
+Whiskey Fund LP: Most IRA custodians prohibit Reg D 506(c) private placements due to operational complexity and UBTI concerns; self-directed IRA custodians may accommodate but with substantial fees and administrative burden.

 Traditional IRA